efabless/caravel_user_project/verilog/dv/README.md

 	reg_mprj_io_7 =  GPIO_MODE_USER_STD_OUTPUT;
 	```

-* Then, the firmware applies the pad configuration by enabling the serial transfer on the shift register responsible for configuring the pads and waits till the transfer is done.
+* Then, the firmware applies the pad configuration by enabling the serial transfer on the shift register responsible for configuring the pads and waits until the transfer is done.
 	```c
 	reg_mprj_xfer = 1;
 	while (reg_mprj_xfer == 1);